 Paradoxically, people with great intellectual abilities walk on very thin ice.
 They advance rapidly in their early career, but then the stairs begin.

-Because emotional intelligence is becoming more and more important, interpersonal relationships are becoming more and more important, and more and more often the ego of other people hungry for success comes to the fore (mature or immature).
+Because emotional intelligence is becoming increasingly important, interpersonal relationships are becoming more and more important, and more and more often the ego of other people hungry for success comes to the fore (mature or immature).

-So it is often the case those very intelligent ( intellectually ) people with the best intentions, high commitment, with a sincere desire to do something worthwhile - experience frustration.
+So it is often the case that those very (intellectually) intelligent people with the best intentions, high commitment, with a sincere desire to do something worthwhile - experience frustration.

 Because they can't let go.
 However, it is up to them to decide whether to bring a subject to light.
 And if the pursuit of perfection is the main criterion of choice - they lose out on the trick.
 Moreover, they often don't understand why.